 financial aid program.

-Lynn F. Thompson, Director of Student and Alumni Events (room 2334).
-Lynn oversees the UW Law School’s major alumni events, two main annual lectures, and the major student events, including graduation and honors and awards ceremonies, and the LEO banquet.
-Lynn’s door is open to any student organization event planners and will offer assistance and guidance when possible.
+Lynn F. Thompson, Director of Student and Alumni Events (room 2334; firstname.lastname@example.org).
+Lynn oversees the UW Law School’s major alumni events, two main annual lectures, and other major events, such as graduation.
+Lynn’s door is open to any student organization event planners.
+She will offer assistance and guidance when possible.

-Ursula Weigold, Director of Legal Research & Writing (room 4373A).
+Ursula Weigold, Director of Legal Research & Writing (room 4373A; email@example.com).
 She is responsible for the overall design and administration of the required legal research and writing curriculum.
 She coordinates with other departments and programs on ways to enhance students' legal research, writing and problem-solving skills.
 She teaches legal research and writing classes and is available to answer student questions about the program or courses.

 "When the facts change, I change my mind.
 What do you do, sir?"
 John Maynard Keynes (when challenged with an 'inconsistency')